abolfazlaghdaee/AI_Project/README.md

 ![x2mate com-particleswarmoptimisationPSOalgorithmin30secs-1080p-ezgif com-video-to-gif-converter](https://github.com/abolfazlaghdaee/AI_Project/assets/69028985/4b55fa6b-83a6-44ea-bb85-aa6009afc2ca)

-MOPSO is a multi-objective optimization algorithm that is based on the concept of particle swarm optimization (PSO).
+MOPSO is a multi-objective optimization algorithm based on particle swarm optimization (PSO).
 It is designed to find the Pareto-optimal set of solutions in a multi-objective optimization problem.
 MOPSO is a population-based algorithm that maintains a set of candidate solutions and iteratively improves them through the application of PSO operators such as velocity update and position update.
 It is particularly well-suited for problems where the goal is to optimize multiple conflicting objectives.